Satharus/satharus.github.io/_posts/2019-05-22-buffer_overflows_the_basics.md

 Here’s a post showing an [actual buffer overflow](https://satharus.me/cybersecurity/2020/06/26/writeup_pico18_bufferoverflow_1.html) exploit in a CTF challenge.
 Give it a read, now that you know what a buffer overflow is.

 Thanks a lot for reading this post.
-I hope you enjoyed it and learned something new!
+I hope you enjoyed it and learnt something new!
 Share it with your friends if you think they’ll find it interesting.
-I’ll appreciate any questions or feedback in the comments.
+I’ll appreciate any questions or feedback!